How To Tip In Croatia: A Guide To Tipping In Croatia

 Is tipping customary in Croatia?

 Tipping is not obligatory in Croatia, but it is appreciated for good service.
-It’s common to leave a tip in restaurants, cafes, and for certain services, especially if you were satisfied with the service.
+It’s common to leave a tip in restaurants and cafes for certain services, especially if you are satisfied with the service.

 How much should I tip in restaurants?